plenoptic-org/plenoptic/docs/tutorials/introduction.md

 To work with our synthesis methods, a model must accept a tensor as input and return a tensor as output.
 Generally speaking, plenoptic works with 4d inputs: these are commonly used to represent images when working with pytorch models, and the dimensions are batch (often, multiple images), channel (often, RGB or outputs of different convolutional filters), height, and width.
 This is not required for a model to work with plenoptic's synthesis methods, but several of the helper functions (especially those related to display) will not work if this is not the case.

-We can see that our `Gaussian` model satisfies this constraint:
+We can see that our `Gaussian` <!-- skip-lint --> model satisfies this constraint:

 <div class="render-user render-all">